jdcarroll/honestNetworking/README.md

 # honestNetworking
-### the complete automated network monitor for local network
+### The complete automated network monitor for local network